 - Shoulder pain while running.

-If you experience any of these symptoms while running, it is worth taking the time to evaluate your running form so you can work to avoid possible running injuries.
+If you experience any of these symptoms while running, it is worth taking the time to evaluate your form so you can work to avoid possible running injuries.

 There are many things to look out for regarding bad running form.